Streaming television: Market competitors

 Many providers of Internet television services exist—including conventional television stations that have taken advantage of the Internet as a way to continue showing television shows after they have been broadcast, often advertised as "on-demand" and "catch-up" services.
 Today, almost every major broadcaster around the world is operating an Internet television platform.
 Examples include the BBC, which introduced the BBC iPlayer on 25 June 2008 as an extension to its "RadioPlayer" and already existing streamed video-clip content, and Channel 4 that launched 4oD ("4 on Demand") (now All 4) in November 2006 allowing users to watch recently shown content.
 Most Internet television services allow users to view content free of charge; however, some content is for a fee.
+In the UK, the term catch up TV was most commonly used to refer to these sorts of services at the time.

 Since 2012, around 200 over-the-top (OTT) platforms providing streamed and downloadable content have emerged.
 Investment by Netflix in new original content for its OTT platform reached $13bn in 2018.